F

 • • Application Security Guidance for efficiency and scale

-• • Guide adoption
+• • Guided adoption of security practices

 Target Audience